pengfeinie/handwritten-digit-classification/README.md

 In this tutorial, we’ll give you a step by step walk-through of how to build a hand-written digit classifier using the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 For someone new to deep learning, this exercise is arguably the “Hello World” equivalent.
+Although each step will be thoroughly explained in this tutorial, it will certainly benefit someone who already has some theoretical knowledge of the working of CNN.
+Also, some knowledge of [TensorFlow](https://www.tensorflow.org/) is also good to have, but not necessary.

 ## 1. Development Environment